-This qualification is nationally recognised and reflects the role of individuals employed as make-up artists to design and apply make-up for a range of purposes and occasions across the beauty, fashion, media and entertainment industries.
+Certificate III in Make-up is a nationally recognised qualification and reflects the role of individuals employed as make-up artists to design and apply make-up for a range of purposes and occasions across the beauty, fashion, media and entertainment industries.

 These individuals possess a range of well-developed technical and consultation skills where discretion and judgement is required and are responsible for their own outputs.
 This includes working cooperatively with a range of individuals including photographers, fashion stylists and media production staff.